-Unit Goals Teaching Points Rhythm and Beat Perform rhythms with the teacher as the leader and the class/soloist as the echo.
-Knyinm ana baa With teacher guidance, create rhythm patterns at various tempi.
+music: Unit Goals Teaching Points Rhythm and Beat Perform a rhythms with the teacher as the leader and the class/soloist as the echo.
+With teacher guidance, create rhythm patterns at various tempi.
 Perform as a class and a soloist a steady beat using various tempi Perform and identify the difference between steady beat and unsteady beat.
 Perform and identify the difference between steady beat and rhythm.
-Perform rhythm patterns identifying the difference between ta, ti-ti, rest.
-Perform songs using steady beat and rhythms to vary dynamic levels (loud and) quiet).
+Perform rhythm patterns identifying the difference between half note (ta-a), or note (ta), eighth note joined (ti-ti) or separate (ti), half rest (rest rest), and quarter rest (rest).
+Perform songs using steady beat and rhythms to vary dynamic levels (forte and piano).
 Reflect/self-critique acquired rhythmic skills alone and as a group. • Listen to various examples of rhythm from different cultures and historical periods.

 - The elements of music are foundational to basic music literacy.
-Students will use appropriate terminology when creating/improvising rhythms. - Create musical phrases in response to a teacher prompt (i.e. call and response/improvisation with teacher guidance) - Create short rhythms using a steady pulse and at various tempi.
+Students will use appropriate terminology when creating/improvising rhythms. - Create musical phrases in response to a teacher prompt (i.e. call and response/improvisation with teacher guidance) - Create short rhythms using a steady pulse and at various tempi. - Create a story to a piece of music that has contrasting dynamics or heavy accents (e.g., Haydn Symphony #94, Movement 2; Russian Sailor's Dance by Gliere).

-- Identify fast and slow tempi.

-- Identify and keep a steady beat
+- Identify fast, medium, and slow tempi. - Identify and keep a steady beat

-- Echo, clap and/or play various rhythms.

-- Identify long, short, and quiet sounds

-- Identify dynamics appropriate to the style of music.

-- Play a steady beat with dynamics (i.e., loud and quiet) on an Orff instrument using a two mallets.

-- Read and perform combinations of quarter notes, two eighths and quarter rests by clapping and counting using Kodály Rhythm Syllables and using standard notation. - Use appropriate terminology when describing rhythm.
+- Echo, clap and/or play various rhythms. - Identify dynamics as forte and piano appropriate to the style of music. - Play a steady beat with dynamics (forte and piano) on an Orff instrument using a two mallets. - Read and perform combinations of half notes, quarter notes, single and paired eighth notes, half rest, and quarter rests by clapping and counting using Kodály Rhythm Syllables and using standard notation. - Use appropriate terminology when describing rhythm. - Identify meter as 2/4, 3/4, and 4/4 Time Signatures and proper placement of Bar Lines. - Basic conducting patterns and gesture provide cues about how and when to execute changes in dynamics, timbre, and timing.

-• Self and group-critique of acquired rhythmic skills
+• Self and group-critique of acquired rhythmic skills.

-• Respond to rhythms from various listening examples of indifferent styles, cultures and genres.
+• Respond to rhythms from various listening examples of in different styles, cultures and genres.